About Southern Bytes

-I love food.
-I love to cook, eat, experiment in the kitchen, and work in the garden to grow our own food.
-I live with my husband and our border collie mix, Melly, just north of Chattanooga, TN, and have been running Southern Bytes for four years – it has been a whirlwind.
-(But I’ve been cooking for nearly 20 years!)
-I’m a web developer for food bloggers as my day job, so the merging of careers has been exciting.
+I live with my husband and our border collie mix, Melly, just north of Chattanooga, TN, and have been running Southern Bytes for five years โ€“ it has been a whirlwind.
+(But Iโ€™ve been cooking for over 20 years!)
+When Iโ€™m not working on Southern Bytes, I work as a web developer for food bloggers making sure the food blogs of the world stay up and running smoothly.

 My husband and I love traveling to try new food and unique beers, and then I try to recreate the food at home.
-My husband is from Louisiana, and we love New Orleans – we got married there – so be prepared for Cajun cuisine overload!
+Itโ€™s one of my favorite hobbies.
+My other favorite hobby is recreating my husbandโ€™s family recipes.
+Heโ€™s from Louisiana and we love New Orleans โ€“ we even got married there โ€“ so be prepared for Cajun cuisine overload!

 Background & Education

-I learned to love cooking from an early age, but I didn’t always cook well.
+I learned to love cooking from an early age, but I didnโ€™t always cook well.
 I started making food from scratch right before college and eventually started learning to grow my own food.
 This sparked my desire to become a health coach at the Institute for Integrative Nutrition in 2015.

 At the Institute for Integrative Nutrition, I learned a lot about nutrition and balance.
 A lot of what I learned in school is incorporated into my approach to meals and planning.
 At home, I still cook a lot of Paleo food, but we also enjoy plenty of goodies and wholesome Southern food as well.

 Before studying at the Institute for Integrative Nutrition, I studied Math and Mechanical Engineering at the University of Vermont.
-When I finished school, I felt a little lost because I didn’t really want to be an engineer.
+When I finished school, I felt a little lost because I didnโ€™t really want to be an engineer.

 I worked as a dog walker and pet sitter for a while, and then I became a vet tech.
 I worked as a vet tech and worked closely with a holistic vet focusing on animal nutrition for a long time until I got really burnt out from it.
 I was gaining weight, I was stressed out, and all I did was work.
-I eventually went back to just pet sitting and ended up falling into nutrition after losing a lot of weight with the Paleo diet.
-I enjoyed it, but it still didn’t feel like my place.
-I finally found my “thing” when I started building a website for my health coaching business.
+I eventually went back to pet sitting and ended up falling into nutrition after losing a lot of weight with the Paleo diet and the Whole30.
+I enjoyed it, but it still didnโ€™t feel like my place.
+I finally found my โ€œthingโ€ when I started building a website for my health coaching business.
 I loved it.
-I started diving deeper into web development and learned the basics – then I did a coding bootcamp.
+I started diving deeper into web development and learned the basics โ€“ then I did a coding bootcamp.
 It felt like l had finally figured out how to use my engineering skills, challenge my brain, and enjoy my work.

 Then, it got even better because I found a job where I could work as technical support for FOOD BLOGS.
-I am now the Updates & Maintenance Team Leader for NerdPress – we probably support a lot of blogs that you visit – and every day is a balance of working, gardening, cooking, and blogging.
+I worked as an Updates & Maintenance Team Leader for NerdPress โ€“ they support a lot of blogs that you visit โ€“ every day became a balance of working, gardening, cooking, and blogging.

 A man and a woman in a car wearing flannel and sunglasses in black and white.